-Rieter aims to replace fossil fuels with renewable energies across all company sites by 2030.
+Rieter plans to switch entirely to renewable energy sources for heating and cooling by 2030.
 The company is expanding access to solar power and replacing heating and ventilation systems with energy-efficient and environmentally friendly ones.
 As an interim goal, Rieter will no longer use electricity produced from coal or carbonaceous products worldwide by 2025.

 Access to renewables